vivekpatel99/face_masks_detection_opencv_tf/README.md

 ## Steps to solve the problem

-1. Data Augmentation to increase dataset size
-2. Develop and train CNN model to detect face
+1. Develop and train CNN model to detect face
-3. Label faces
+2. Label faces
     1. Using Haarcascade find and crop faces
     2. using CNN model to predict the result
     3. label the faces with predicted result